vrockai/pipeline-test/docs/content.md

 ---

-## You are more than what you eat: potentially adaptive enrichment of microbiome functions across bat dietary niches.
+## You are more than what you eat: potentially adaptive enrichment of microbiome functions across bat dietary niches
- 15.12.2021, _MR Ingala, NB Simmons, M Dunbar, C Wultsch, K Krampis, SL Perkins_

-Animals evolved in a microbial world, and their gut microbial symbionts have played a role in their ecological diversification.
-While many recent studies report patterns of phylosymbiosis between hosts and their gut bacteria, fewer studies examine the potentially adaptive functional contributions of these microbes to the dietary habits of their hosts.
-In this study, we examined predicted metabolic pathways in the gut bacteria of more than 500 individual bats belonging to 60 species and compare the enrichment of these functions across hosts with distinct dietary ecologies.

 [Source](https://doi.org/10.1186/s42523-021-00139-8)

-10.1186/s42523-021-00139-8

 ---